mikhail-robinson/wagtail-tagmanager/README.md

 - Django 4.2, 5.0, 5.1, 5.2
 - Wagtail 5.2, 6.1, 6.2, 6.3, 6.4

-While these are the officially supported versions, `wagtail-tagmanager` doesn’t rely on any cutting-edge features so it may work on older versions of Python, Django, or Wagtail.
-Feel free to try it out, but be aware that it may not work and issues on unsupported versions might not be prioritized.
+While these are the officially supported versions, `wagtail-tagmanager` may work on older versions of Python, Django, or Wagtail as it avoids reliance on newer features.
+Please note that issues on unsupported versions might not be prioritized.

 ## Installation